 INVST Community Studies is committed to anti-oppressive education.
 We acknowledge the importance of examining not only how groups are oppressed but also how groups are privileged and how these two processes maintain social structures.
 We are dedicated to challenging dominant ideologies and systems, centering traditionally underrepresented voices, questioning the assumption that information is unbiased, and critiquing what is thought of as normal.

-First Year Climate Justice Summer (in July/August 2022 in person): The first summer experience is focused on energy, power, extraction and environmental sustainability in the US Southwest.
+First Year Climate Justice Summer (in August 2024 in person): The first summer experience is focused on energy, power, extraction and environmental sustainability in the US Southwest.

 First Year Fall: